Day 8: October 14th, 2019

-I work on my blog all morning and then we go for pad thai lunch (no 2), this time at a different restaurant, just for variety.
-We walk around downtown some more, admiring the vibrancy.
-Flagstaff seems like a very livable city, with a great abundance of breweries, ethnically-diverse restaurants, and community events.
+I worked on my blog all morning and then went for pad thai lunch (no 2), this time at a different restaurant, just for variety.
+I walked around downtown some more, admiring the vibrancy.
+Flagstaff seemed like a very livable city, with a great abundance of breweries, ethnically-diverse restaurants, and community events.

-Sharon, the trail angel, meets us mid-afternoon and offers to show us around.
-She’s lived in Flagstaff for a pretty long time and is very involved in the community.
-We opt to go on a mural tour and suddenly a whole new aspect of the city pops out.
-Sharon has incredible insight into these murals since she got a tour of them from the artists themselves.
-Having the many details pointed out and explained makes them really come alive.
-We also check out some historic buildings.
-All the while, I’m feeling so lucky to be getting this private walking tour from a local.
-I’ve learned so much more about the town in such a short period of time.
+Sharon, the trail angel, met me mid-afternoon and offered to show me around.
+She had lived in Flagstaff for a pretty long time and was very involved in the community.
+I opted to go on a mural tour and suddenly a whole new aspect of the city popped out.
+Sharon had incredible insight into these murals, since she got a tour of them from the artists themselves.
+Having the many details explained made them really come alive.
+We also checked out some historic buildings.
+All the while, I was feeling so lucky to be getting a private walking tour from a local.
+I learned so much more about the town in such a short period of time.

 This experience is precisely why I try to meet trail angels in the towns I travel through.
 Trail towns are a part of the journey and I want to see them as places where people live and not just as places where I was able to eat, shower, and buy my resupply.

-After the lovely and informative walk through town, we go to the Mother Road Brewery for beers.
-One of Sharon’s friends is there, Mackenzie, and she buys us all a beer.
-We sit with her and her family, learning about the school system in Flagstaff.
-This is also a foodie town, so we try some delicacies from the nearby Italian pizzeria, Pizzicletta.
+After the lovely and informative walk through town, we went to the Mother Road Brewery for beers.
+One of Sharon’s friends was there, Mackenzie, who bought us a beer.
+We sat with her and her family, learning about the school system in Flagstaff.
+This is also a foodie town, so we tried some delicacies from the nearby Italian pizzeria, Pizzicletta.

 After all this, we hit another restaurant for a little bit of sushi.
-We try to buy Sharon’s dinner but she won’t let us.
-There’s talk of also going to the local observatory but everyone is too tired after food and beer.
-I’m ready for bed just after 9 pm.
+I tried to buy Sharon’s dinner but she wouldn’t let me.
+There was talk of also going to the local observatory but we were too tired after food and beer.
+I was ready for bed just after 9 pm.